micklinISgood/Movie-Scene-Recommend/movie_data/README.md

 72,Kicking and Screaming (1995),Comedy|Drama
 73,"Misérables, Les (1995)",Drama|War
 ```
-Crtl+F to find your movie name
+Ctrl+F to find your movie name

 ##Copy the exact name without quote to our spreadsheet, Ice Age: A Mammoth Christmas (2011), for example.